AreYouKiddingTV

-AreYouKiddingTV is a social media account mainly popular on TikTok and YouTube, run by the internet personalities Joey Gizzi and Steven Lannum.
+AreYouKiddingTV is a social media channel mainly popular on TikTok and YouTube, run by the internet personalities Joey Gizzi and Steven Lannum.
 Their content normally follows a similar format involving Gizzi having a piece of paper with a challenge on it taped to his chest, while Lannum holds out money in his hand, both without talking.
 If a passerby can understand and complete the challenge first, they receive the money.
 Challenges often take place on university campuses, especially their former school Elon University, and require multiple steps or are cryptic in some nature.
-Since the COVID-19 lockdowns, their content was revised to its current form and has become more popular, resulting in collaborations with major organizations and other content creators including MrBeast and Trevor Wallace.
+Since the COVID-19 lockdowns, their content was revised to its current form and has become more popular, resulting in collaborations with organizations and other content creators including MrBeast and Trevor Wallace.

 Internet career

-The creators of the account Joey Gizzi and Steven Lannum met in 2014 as freshmen students in the Communications Fellows program at Elon University in Elon, North Carolina.
-After being put in the same residence hall, the two bonded quickly over a shared history in video production and running an individual YouTube channel.
+The creators of the channel, Joey Gizzi and Steven Lannum, met in 2014 as freshmen students in the Communications Fellows program at Elon University in Elon, North Carolina.
+The two bonded quickly over a shared history in video production and running an individual YouTube channel.
 A "similar sense of humor and similar goals with our majors", was also cited by the duo as a reason for their quick friendship, according to a 2023 interview.
-The duo would first help direct, write, and film segments for the Elon Student Television (ESTV) show "Elon After Hours," where they played traditional pranks and performed social experiments on campus.
-This show would become popular on campus, and wanting to expand upon its success, Gizzi and Lannum would create their YouTube channel "AreYouKidding" in 2016.
-The channel's content would largely replicate that of the former show, while also taking inspiration from established YouTube pranksters BigDawsTV and ThatWasEpic.
-During this time, the two would also create their first mute sign challenge video, with the sign taped to Gizzi reading simply "take the dollar", which Lannum held out, to see the campus' reaction as a social experiment.
+The duo first helped direct, write, and film segments for the Elon Student Television (ESTV) show "Elon After Hours," where they played traditional pranks and performed social experiments on campus.
+This show became popular on campus, and, wanting to expand upon its success, Gizzi and Lannum created their YouTube channel "AreYouKidding" in 2016.
+The channel's content largely replicated that of the former show, while also taking inspiration from established YouTube pranksters BigDawsTV and ThatWasEpic.
+During this time, the two also created their first mute sign challenge video, with the sign taped to Gizzi reading simply "take the dollar", which Lannum held out, to see the campus' reaction as a social experiment.

-Despite the channel amassing over 20,000 subscribers in this time, the two would abandon the channel after both graduated in 2018, as it was still regarded as only a "hobby" according to Gizzi.
-As Lannum would also move to Boston, Massachusetts, the channel would remain inactive for two years, with Gizzi recording wedding films and music videos, and Lannum going into marketing.
-In 2020 however, during the COVID-19 lockdowns and the subsequent rise in the popularity of the short-form media platform TikTok, the two decided to edit and repost their old videos on the new platform, where a few previously recorded videos would become popular.
-Eventually the lack of new content would result in the duo reuniting to meet the new demand, rebranding the channel name to "AreYouKiddingTV".
+Despite the channel amassing over 20,000 subscribers in this time, the two abandoned the channel after graduating in 2018, as it was still regarded as only a "hobby" according to Gizzi.
+As Lannum additionally moved to Boston, the channel remained inactive for two years, with Gizzi recording wedding films and music videos, and Lannum going into marketing.
+In 2020 however, during the COVID-19 lockdowns and the subsequent rise in the popularity of the short-form media platform TikTok, the two decided to edit and repost their old videos on the new platform, where a few previously-recorded videos became popular.
+The lack of old content to repost eventually led to the duo reuniting to meet the new demand, rebranding the channel name to "AreYouKiddingTV".